 A good tip to help you stay on topic is to create a ‘parked discussions’ section on your whiteboard where you can place any topics that you don’t have time to discuss today, but may want to be explored at a later date.

 3. Save time in virtual workshops with templates

-As our remote meetings expert Mike Clargo said, the key to encourage participation at every step.
+As our remote meetings expert Mike Clargo said, the key to encourage participation in a virtual workshop at every step.
 This will reduce boredom, keep everyone engaged, and create a lively mood.
 Mix up the activities and get the participants interacting through whiteboards, chat, breakouts, polls and activities using the live cursors.
 You can access the complete “Better remote meetings” webinar here.

 “Even though we’re in a virtual world, there’s no reason we need to have blank walls,” says Mike.
 So create your own engaging virtual meeting background or use a template such as this Remote Meeting Canvas.
-It’ll help liven up the space, while simultaneously serving to guide the meeting.
+It’ll help liven up the space, while simultaneously serving to guide the virtual workshop.